 Northeast College Prep recognizes the occasional need for families to travel overseas for family purposes and the educational value of international travel.
 Northeast College Prep also recognizes that lengthy absences for international travel can be detrimental to a student's progress in school.
 Families who wish to take their students overseas should complete a "Guidelines for Overseas" travel form and return it to the office.
 Depending upon the length of the trip, it may not be possible to guarantee a space at the school upon the student's return.

 Family and Teacher Conferences

-Family and teacher conferences will be held in mid-October and late-February of this school year.
+Family and teacher conferences will be held in November and February.
 Please check the school calendar for specific dates and times.

 Family Volunteers